Singularity

 $ singularity exec --nv guppy-gpu_latest.sif guppy_basecaller -i <fast5_dir> -o <output_folder> -c dna_r9.4.1_450bps -x "cuda:0"

-If we want to make this even easier to use, we can build an Lmod module and wrap up the commands to be run in the container in this module.
+To make this even easier to use, we build an Lmod module and wrap up the commands to be run in the container in this module.
 First we create user based modules.
 Then copy our template to the user modules directory:

 mkdir $HOME/MyModules/guppy